-Opening a second location is a big achievement for your business.
+Opening a second business location is a big achievement.
 It means that you’ve successfully launched a company, developed a steady customer base, and managed cash flow.

 It’s important to know whether your business is ready for a second location.
 Assess your current situation to see if it’s time to grow: